Big Hounds and Little Hounds and Honorary Hounds

 Once safe in the county shelter, she was spayed and given basic care, but it was immediately apparent that she needed specialized care, and she was transferred to The Sanctuary.
 Her jaws and teeth are malformed to the point where she cannot keep her tongue inside of her mouth, and her scabby skin was heavily infected with demodex, rendering her almost bald.

-She immediately bonded with her female caretaker, finding a sympathy and softness she had never known while discovering both her courage and her ability to love.
-Her skin is slowly healing with the help of medicated sprays, high quality food and skin supplements containing biotin.
+While her skin is slowly improving with the help of medicated sprays, high quality food and skin supplements containing biotin, she will never have normal skin or a thick coat.
 Because of the deformities in her mouth, she underwent a full set of dental x-rays to determine the condition of her jawbones and teeth.
 Thankfully, her jawbones, although deformed, appear strong and her tiny, deformed teeth are now healthy, clean and shining.

 As Sally continues to improve physically and mentally, her path towards being the best possible version of herself remains long, and neither she nor we can do it alone.
-Won’t YOU please, in the spirit of giving, help us to help Sally with a donation, be it once or monthly?

 Penny